stevenvar/OCaLustre/README.md

 ocamlfind ppx_tools/rewriter "ocalustre -main my_main_node" ocalustre_file.ml -o ocaml_file.ml
 ```

-The ```-main``` option, followed by the name of the principal node, generate the global loop of the program.
-You'll juste need to fill the correct input/output functions for this node in the generated ocaml file.
+The ```-main``` option, followed by the name of the principal node, generates the global loop of the program.
+Next, you just need to fill the correct input/output functions for this node in the generated ocaml file.

 ## Example